EliWuerth/spot-sdk/docs/payload/docker_containers.md

 - icon: Name of the file included in the extension that should be used as the icon for the extension
 - udev_rules: Name of the udev file included in the extension that contains the updated udev rules to install in host OS
 - images: Optional list of tgz file names included in the extension that represent the docker images to load for running the extension.
 Parameter is omitted if the images are available from a public location, such as dockerhub.
-- extension_name: Name of the extension, subject to the restrictions in [Extension Structure](#extension-structure)

 ##### Docker Images